The Gold Rush: Plot

-The Prospector arrives at the town and encounters Georgia, a dance hall girl.
-To irritate Jack, a ladies' man who is making aggressive advances toward her and is pestering her for a dance, she instead decides to dance with "the most deplorable looking tramp in the dance hall", the Prospector, who instantly falls in love with her.
-After encountering each other again, she accepts his invitation for a New Year's Eve dinner, but does not take it seriously and soon forgets about it.
+The Prospector arrives at the town and encounters Georgia, a dance hall girl, and falls in love with her.
+To irritate Jack, a man who is making aggressive advances toward Georgia and is pestering her for a dance, she instead decides to dance with "the most deplorable looking tramp in the dance hall", the Prospector.
+After encountering each other again, she accepts his invitation for a New Year's Eve dinner, but does not take it seriously and forgets about it.
 On New Year's Eve, while waiting for her to arrive to the dinner, the Prospector imagines entertaining her with a dance of bread rolls on forks.
-When she does not arrive until midnight, he walks alone through the streets, desperate.
-At that moment, she remembers his invitation and decides to visit him.
-Finding his home empty but seeing the meticulously prepared dinner and a present for her, she has a change of heart and prepares a note for him in which she asks to talk to him.
+When she does not arrive by midnight, he listens out his front door and hears the community singing Auld Lang Syne down at the dance hall.
+He walks alone through the streets, lonely and forgotten.
+Meanwhile, Georgia remembers his invitation and brings her friends to visit him.
+Finding his home empty but seeing the meticulously prepared dinner and a present for her, she is guilt-ridden and decides to stop toying with him.
+She writes him a note apologizing.
+When he receives the note he goes looking for her.

-When the Prospector is handed the note, he goes searching for Georgia.
-But at the same moment, Jim finds him and drags him away to go search for the cabin, giving the Prospector only enough time to shout to Georgia that he soon will return to her as a millionaire.
+Jim finds him and drags him away to go search for the cabin, giving the Prospector only enough time to tell Georgia that he will return to her as a millionaire.
 Jim and the Prospector find the cabin and stay for the night.
 Overnight, another blizzard blows the cabin half over a cliff right next to Jim's gold deposit.
 The next morning the cabin is rocking dangerously over the cliff edge while the two try to escape.
-At last Jim manages to get out and pull the Prospector to safety right when the cabin falls off the cliff.
+Jim eventually gets out and pulls the Prospector to safety right when the cabin falls off the cliff.

-One year later both have become wealthy, but the Prospector never was able to find Georgia.
+One year later, both have become wealthy, but the Prospector never could find Georgia.
 They return to the contiguous United States on a ship on which, unknown to them, Georgia is also traveling.
 When the Prospector agrees to don his old clothes for a photograph, he falls down the stairs, encountering Georgia once more.
 After she mistakenly thinks he is a stowaway and tries to save him from the ship's crew, the misunderstanding is cleared up and both are happily reunited.